datalad/datalad-ukbiobank/README.md

 Biobank.
 See the [ukbfetch documentation](https://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=644) for specifics.

-> Note:
-> If you already have downloaded the data, you don't need to install `ukbfetch`, follow the section on [how to use with pre-downloaded data](## Use with pre-downloaded data).

 ## Use

 To track UKB data for a single participant (example ID: 1234), start by